alkesh26/blog/content/posts/leetcode-zigzag-conversion.md

 ### Problem statement

-The string *"PAYPALISHIRING"* is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)
+The string *'PAYPALISHIRING'* is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

 ```
 P   A   H   N